kingbirdogd/super_matching_engine/README.md

 ## Validation Status

 - Compile, run, and full test are validated in the Ubuntu environment defined by [Dockerfile](Dockerfile).
-- Docker development environment is fully tested on Windows and macOS.
+- Docker development environment is fully tested on Windows and macOS for both VS code development and commandline development

 ## Documentation Index